YHChen25/Microrobot-swarm-simulation/README.md

 2. Deployment_demo
 3. PID_demo

+---

 ### 1. Training_env

+This folder contains simulation environments for four representative tasks:

+- delivery
+- navigation
+- slope_motion
+- shape_control

+It also includes corresponding training scripts for reproducible reinforcement learning experiments.

-This folder contains environment files for four types of tasks: delivery, navigation, slope_motion, and shape_control, along with corresponding reproducible training example scripts.
-After running the program, training log files and model files will be generated and saved in the automatically created logs_graghs and logs_models folders respectively.
+After running the training programs, log files and trained models will be automatically generated and saved in:

+- `logs_graphs/` training curves and logs
+- `logs_models/` trained policy models

+---

 ### 2. Deployment_demo

-This folder provides test environments for the four tasks, pre-trained task models, and test example code.
-After execution, the trained models can be invoked to complete corresponding tasks, and a recorded output video will be generated automatically.
+This folder provides testing environments, pre-trained models, and example scripts for all four tasks.

+After execution, the trained models can be directly loaded to perform the corresponding tasks.
+The system will automatically generate recorded output videos demonstrating the swarm behaviors.

+---

 ### 3. PID_demo

-This folder includes PID control tests for 3D motion tasks, which serve as the baseline for comparison with reinforcement learning methods.
+This folder includes classical PID control experiments for 3D motion tasks.

+These experiments serve as a baseline for comparison with reinforcement learning-based control methods.

+---

+## Simulation Environment

+The simulation environment is developed in Unity3D and models:

+- Inter-particle interactions
+- Swarm-environment coupling
+- Collective swarm dynamics